PunchThrough/bean-docs/src/features/virtual-serial.md

 ## Bean-Computer Communication

 In contrast to boards like the Arduino Uno, Bean doesn't support USB.
-Instead, all communication is done via Bluetooth 4.0, also known as Bluetooth Smart or Bluetooth Low Energy.
+Instead, it communicates with clients via Bluetooth 4.0, also known as Bluetooth Smart or Bluetooth Low Energy.
 To learn more about how the BLE stack works with Bean, check out our [detailed guide](../../everything-else/how-gap-and-gatt-work).

 ### How Virtual Serial Works

 Bluetooth Low Energy doesn't natively support serial communication.

 Unlike Bluetooth Classic, BLE doesn't have a Serial Port Profile (SPP).
-Instead, Bean's firmware sends serial messages over BLE using the [LightBlue Platform](https://www.punchthrough.com/platform) protocol.
-On the other end, your computer parses LightBlue Platform messages and converts them back into serial.
+Instead, Bean's firmware sends serial messages over BLE using the protocol we developed for the [LightBlue Platform](/platform).
+On the other end, your computer parses these messages and converts them back into serial.

 When an Arduino sketch writes serial data, Bean Loader receives it, parses it, and passes the data through to the virtual serial port.
 To see data that Bean is sending, we can use the serial monitor in Arduino IDE.